Government of Nova Scotia

 Measuring Radon Levels in the Home

 Testing a home for radon is easy.
 There are two options: Buy do-it-yourself radon test kits from a home improvement store, over the phone or on the internet (to get an accurate measure, a few kits should be placed in your home at various spots – in the basement and where you spend most of your time), or hire a professional radon measurement service provider (make sure they are certified and will conduct a long-term test).
-Do-it-yourself radon testing kits can be ordered on-line from the Lung Association of Nova Scotia or borrowed from your local library.
+Do-it-yourself radon testing kits can be ordered online from the Lung Association of Nova Scotia and Prince Edward Island, borrowed from your local library or accessed from participating MLA offices.

 The current Canadian guideline for radon in indoor air for dwellings is 200 Becquerels per cubic metre (200 Bq/m3).
 The Becquerel is a unit that describes one radioactive disintegration per second.
 Individual dwelling owners may wish to reduce radon levels as much as they reasonably can, using methods they find affordable and practical.
 However, the level in a dwelling should not be above the Canadian guideline of 200 Bq/m3.